randyoyarzabal/chief/docs/README.md

 ## What is Chief?

 Chief is a Bash library system designed to help organize functions, aliases, and environment variables through "plug-ins."
 It has additional features, including prompt customization and private SSH key management.
 It also installs various utility functions related to Git, SSL, OpenShift, Vault, and other services.
-Once installed, check out `chief.[tab]` to explore what's available.
+Once installed, check out `chief.[tab]` to explore available features.

 ## Quick Start Installation